Chart Color Schemes

 Redcliffe displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Redcliffe, as per the latest Census evaluation, 51.6% of dwellings were houses while 48.4% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Brisbane's metropolitan area which had 68.2% houses and 31.8% other dwellings.
-Home ownership in Redcliffe stood at 33.2%, similar to Brisbane metro, with the rest of dwellings either mortgaged (22.7%) or rented (44.1%).
-The median monthly mortgage repayment in Redcliffe was $1,600, lower than Brisbane's average of $1,733.
-The median weekly rent in Redcliffe was recorded at $334, compared to Brisbane metro's $350 and the national average of $375.
-Nationally, Redcliffe's mortgage repayments were significantly lower than the Australian average of $1,863.
+Redcliffe's dwelling structures, as per the latest Census, consisted of 51.6% houses and 48.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 68.2% houses and 31.8% other dwellings.
+Home ownership in Redcliffe was 33.2%, similar to Brisbane metro's level.
+The remaining dwellings were either mortgaged (22.7%) or rented (44.1%).
+The median monthly mortgage repayment in Redcliffe was $1,600, below the Brisbane metro average of $1,733.
+The median weekly rent figure was $334, compared to Brisbane metro's $350.
+Nationally, Redcliffe's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing